adanmauri/GlobalSearchRegressionGUIMirror/front/README.md

 # global-search-regression

-> GSReg is an automatic model selection command for time series, cross-section and panel data regressions.
+> GlobalSearchRegression is an automatic model selection command for time series, cross-section and panel data regressions.

 ## Build Setup